DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-18-improving-the-content-on-the-add-and-edit-course-flows.md

 We shortened the page title and updated the radio button labels.

 Courses are published on Find around a week before Apply opens.
-We changed the first radio label to make it clear that this option relates to the date that candidates can apply from, rather than the date courses are published on Find.
+We changed the first radio label to clarify that this option relates to the date candidates can apply from rather than the date courses are published on Find.
 We did this by adding the date that Apply opens, for example, ‘On 11 October 2022 when Apply opens - recommended’.

 ### Course start date

 We shortened the title to make it more concise.
-We removed the dropdown list and replaced it with radio buttons to make it more accessible.
+We removed the select component and replaced it with radio buttons to make it more accessible.

-We have changed date options for the radio labels to show the present month to the end of the following academic year, for example October 2022 to July 2024.
+We have changed date options for the radio labels to show the current month to the end of the following academic year, for example, October 2022 to July 2024.

 ## Further considerations

+### What type of course?

+The page titled ‘What type of course?’ contains another heading, ‘Special educational needs and disability (SEND)’ with ‘Yes’ and ‘No’ radio buttons.
+We plan to remove this content and create another page for the SEND course option within the ‘Add course’ flow.

+We will then update the ‘What type of course?’ page title to ‘Subject level’ to make it more specific to the options.

+### Secondary subjects

+We will consider introducing an autocomplete to make it quicker for the user when selecting a subject.
+We will also investigate restructuring subjects to improve the mapping to HECOS/HESA.

+### Full time or part time

+The ‘Full time or part time’ page currently has radio buttons.
+We will consider changing this to checkboxes and removing the ‘Both’ option.

+### Course start date

 We will explore how far into the future we need to go with the course start date options.
-We may look into automatically changing the date options month by month.